OTI Festival 1990: Festival overview

 The festival was held on Saturday 1 December 1990, beginning at 15:00 PST (23:00 UTC).
-It was presented by Antonio Vodanovic, María Conchita Alonso, Alejandra Guzmán, Emmanuel, and Fernando Allende.
+It was presented by Antonio Vodanovic, Alejandra Guzmán, Fernando Allende, María Conchita Alonso, and Emmanuel.
 The show featured José Luis Rodríguez and Julio Sabala as guest artists.
+The draw to determine the running order (R/O) was held on 15 October, at the OTI board of directors' annual meeting held in Mexico City.

-Broadcasters from twenty-one countries participated in the festival.
-The winner was the song "Un bolero" performed by Carlos Cuevas representing Mexico; with "Dame tu corazón" by Katia Cardenal representing Nicaragua placing second; and "Duérmete mi amor" by Paco Ortega e Isabel Montero representing Spain placing third.
+The winner was the song "Un bolero", written by Francisco Curiel and Pedro Alberto Cárdenas, and performed by Carlos Cuevas representing Mexico; with "Dame tu corazón", written by Salvador Cardenal, Reinaldo Ruiz, and Danilo Amador, and performed by Katia Cardenal representing Nicaragua, placing second; and "Duérmete mi amor", written by Paco Ortega and Santiago Gómez Valverde, and performed by Paco Ortega e Isabel Montero representing Spain, placing third.
 There were one trophy for each of the first three places.
 The first prize trophy was delivered by Guillermo Cañedo, president of OTI, and Joaquin Blaya, president of Univision; the second prize trophy by Nicanor González, president of the OTI programs committee, and Alejandra Guzmán; and the third prize trophy by Rosita Perú, vice president of programming at Univision, and Fernando Allende.
 The first prize was endowed with a monetary amount of US$30,000, the second prize of US$20,000, and the third prize of US$10,000, to be distributed each 50% to the songwriter and 50% to the performer.
 The festival ended with a reprise of the winning entry.